 Erasmus Mundus Joint Master Degrees (EMJMD) provide eligible organisations with the opportunity to jointly organise and run Master degree programmes.
-The EU provides funding for these programmes to make a selection or intake of students every year for four years, with the aim of attracting excellent students, via scholarships, from around the world.
+The EU provides funding for these programmes to make a selection of students for four consecutive academic years.
+The purpose is to attract excellent students from around the world, through competitive scholarships.

 How does it work?